$d$-connectivity of the random graph with restricted budget: Proof for the case

 which concludes the proof. \end{proof}

 \textbf{Stage 2: deleting the vertices of degree at most $d-2$.}\\

-At this point, we remark that the second stage does not require any additional rounds or accepted edges - instead, it serves to analyse the graph, constructed by Builder in the auxiliary process, and prepares the terrain for the additional boosting at Stage 3.
+Let us first remark that the second stage does not require any additional rounds or accepted edges.
+Instead, it serves to analyse the graph constructed by Builder in the auxiliary process and prepares the terrain for the additional boosting at Stage 3.
+The next lemma roughly says that a.a.s.\ the greedy construction at each of the $d$ iterations of the auxiliary process outputs an almost perfect matching.